 What Questions Should I Ask My Doctor About the Measles Vaccine?

 NVIC’s If You Vaccinate, Ask 8!
-Webpage and downloadable brochure suggests asking eight questions before you make a vaccination decision for yourself, or for your child.
+Webpage downloadable brochure suggests asking eight questions before you make a vaccination decision for yourself, or for your child.
 If you review these questions before your appointment, you will be better prepared to ask your doctor questions.
 Also make sure that the nurse or doctor gives you the relevant Vaccine Information Statement (VIS) for the vaccine or vaccines you are considering well ahead of time to allow you to review it before you or your child gets vaccinated.
-Copies of VIS for each vaccine are also available on the CDC's website and there is a link to the VIS for MMR vaccine on NVIC's “Quick Facts” at the top of this page.
+Copies of VIS for each vaccine are also available on the CDC's website and there is a link to the VIS for MMR and MMR-V vaccines on NVIC's “Quick Facts” at the top of this page.

 - What should I do if my child has a high fever or appears very ill after vaccination?